Is Swimming Beneficial To Asthmatics?

 More recent studies continue to show swimming as beneficial for asthmatics.
 It improves lung function, reduces symptoms, and improves overall self-confidence.
 Authors of these studies continue to recommend swimming as ideal for asthmatics.4-5

-Researchers also know a lot more about EIA.
+Researchers also know a lot more about exercise-induced asthma.
 They understand that under normal circumstances, your nose humidifies and warms the inhaled air to body temperature.
 However, when cycling or running, your nose can’t keep up.
 This forces cells lining airways to give up some of their heat and moisture.

 This irritates these cells, causing them to release specialized chemicals.
 These chemicals in turn cause changes to airway cells resulting in bronchospasm and increased mucus production.
 This results in asthma symptoms such as chest tightness, shortness of breath, coughing, and wheezing.